luno/workflow/README.md

 ---

 ## Workflow's RunState
-RunState is the state of a workflow run and can only exist in one state at any given time.
-RunState is a finite state machine and allows for control over the workflow run.
-A workflow run is every instance of a triggered workflow.
+RunState is the state of a Run and can only exist in one state at any given time.
+RunState is a finite state machine and allows for control over the Run.
+A Run is every instance of a triggered workflow.
 ```mermaid
 ---